 How to Build an Integrated Media Plan for SMS, Email & Facebook Messenger Marketing

-Last month, we compared SMS, email, and Facebook messenger marketing with a quick overview of each channel and basic features.
-Each channel was pretty cool right?
-But, how do you figure out which channel to prioritize?
+When you compare SMS, email, and Facebook messenger marketing, how do you figure out which channel to prioritize?

 Revenue and data.
 Everyone’s a hero when sales are amazing!
 Let’s get to crafting that plan.

 With this post, we’ll take a look at industry benchmarks, build out a comprehensive outline for maximizing revenue across the three channels, and put together a step by step plan to help you build your own media plan.

 Compare opt-in rates across SMS, email, and Facebook messenger

 Estimate traffic from each channel based on benchmark open rates, click thru rates (CTR)

 Forecast revenue with benchmark conversion rates and AOV

 Audience Size: Opt-in Rates & Click Thru Rates

 The first step is estimating how many folks want to receive communications via SMS, email, and Facebook messenger.
 Can’t sell your product to an empty (virtual) room :(